-A perfectly rigid, straight rod with an activity $\activity=\sqrt{1-s^2}$ does not move and generates a straining flow where fluid is pulled inwards from both poles of the rod.
-We therefore expect the filament to be under a compressive loading, and thus exhibit buckling for sufficiently high values of the elastohydrodynamic number $\elastohydronum$.
-Similar phenomena are observed for filaments driven by non-conservative `follower' forces, as discussed in the introduction.
+A perfectly rigid, straight rod with an activity $\activity=\sqrt{1-s^2}$ does not move and generates a straining flow where fluid is pushed outwards towards the poles of the rod.
+We therefore expect the filament to be under a compressive loading and, thus, exhibit buckling for sufficiently high values of the elastohydrodynamic number $\elastohydronum$.
+Similar phenomena are observed for filaments driven by non-conservative follower forces, as discussed in the introduction.

 However, in contrast to follower force models, not only do we have tangential forces (potentially both extensional and compressive) distributed along the entire length of the filament, but also azimuthal slip flows, which at leading order generate normal forces on the filament in the plane of curvature.
 These normal forces may serve to suppress or enhance the buckling behaviour locally, depending on the sign of the mobility, and so offer some potentially rich additional behaviours.